EddieRingle/portaudio/pa_win_wdmks/readme.txt

 Status history
 --------------
+10th November 2005:
+Made following changes:
+ * OpenStream: Try all PaSampleFormats internally if the the chosen format is not supported natively.
+This fixed several problems with soundcards that soundcards that did not take kindly to using 24-bit 3-byte formats.
+ * OpenStream: Make the minimum framesPerHostIBuffer (and framesPerHostOBuffer) the default frameSize for the playback/recording pin.
+ * ProcessingThread: Added a switch to only call PaUtil_EndBufferProcessing if the total input frames equals the total output frames

 5th September 2004:
 This is the first public version of the code.
 It should be considered an alpha release with zero guarantee not to crash on any particular